asssaf/gmail-relay/README.md

 By default gmail-relay.py will look in `~/.gmail-relay/client_secret.json`, but if you use a different directory you can pass the --config=myconfigdir argument.

+gmail-relay.py depends on `google-api-python-client` so first make sure you have that installed.

 Then, run:

     $ gmail-relay.py --auth --config=~/.gmail-relay

-You can now send messages by passing them to gmail-relay.py through stdin
+You can now send RFC 2822 compliant messages by passing them to gmail-relay.py through stdin

     $ cat message | gmail-relay.py --config=~/.gmail-relay